icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 Because the API does not require end user consent, `ib1:requireAbsenceOf` is used to prohibit the use of an OAuth Issuer.

+## Versions

+Scheme Catalog Requirements Document are not versioned, as

 ## Object specification

 An `ib1:SchemeCatalogRequirements` RDF object must contain these fields: